nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

    or there is more than one "NAME" or "INGREDIENTS" or "TAG" or "SUM of the STEPs"!
    ```

+3. Other incorrect add commands to try:
+   1. `add`,
-3. Other incorrect add commands to try: `add`, `add x` (where x does not follow the correct format), `add n/` (where name is empty).
+   2. `add x` (where x does not follow the correct format),
+   3. `add n/` (where name is empty).

    Expected: Similar to previous.

 ### Appendix E.2 - Deleting a recipe
 Deleting a person by using the `delete` command and the index of the recipe to be deleted.
 1. Test case: `delete 1`

-    Expected: First contact is deleted from the list and the message is shown in the result display.
+    Expected: First recipe is deleted from the list and the message is shown in the result display.
     ```
     Noted.
 I've removed this recipe:
     [TAG] NAME